 Click >>HERE<< or the picture below to see this DIY!

 Once all of your beads are strung, pull tight so that your green raffia topper will stand up straight, and tie a knot in the end of the wood bead carrot.
 After I tied my knot, I added a little bit of hot glue to add extra security.
 Last trim off the excess.

-Last step : Add your ribbon!
+Step four: Add your ribbon!

-Your wood bead carrot is complete!
+Your wood bead carrots are complete!